 In the national phase, the documentation of the search is registered in the examination report itself, such as the databases that have been consulted, the languages that have been used, consulted classes and subclasses, justification and limitation of search, if any, and also records about lack of clarity of claims and unity of the invention.
-However, in order to fulfill the requirements of the international standards as an ISA/IPEA, in case of a request for international search, a new procedure for the searching documentation will be developed, which will be in harmony with the PCT Guidelines and the agreements that are to be taken in the MIA.
+However, in order to fulfill the requirements of the international standards as an ISA/IPEA, in case of a request for international search, a new procedure for the searching documentation will be being developed, which will be in harmony with the PCT Guidelines and the agreements that are to be taken in the MIA.
+It is expected that these new report forms are to be used in 2018.

-Concerning the searching procedure during the ISA stage, a template was created and Examiners awere requested required to document the databases that were consulted, their search statements, including keywords, truncations and their combinations, language and classes and subclasses.
-Any other important information regarding the search shall-ought to be recorded as well.
+Concerning the searching procedure during the ISA stage, a template was created and Examiners were requested to document the databases that were consulted, their search statements, including keywords, truncations and their combinations, language and classes and subclasses.
+Any other important information regarding the search ought to be recorded as well.
 This documentation process is under evaluation before making its submission mandatory.
+Currently this template is filled-out and uploaded in the SGA in the correspondent stage during the search and examination process by the professional responsible for drafting the ISR and its written opinion.